ssanj/boon/README.md

 Notice that although, the **Int equality** Assertion failed, the other Assertions completed successfully.

+Independent Assertions are shown with a '-' in the output.

 Although unnecessary, you could explicitly define a Test as Independent with the `ind()` method:

 ```scala